neams-th-coe/cardinal/doc/content/tutorials/msfr.md

 - `msfr.par`: High-level settings for the solver, boundary condition mappings to sidesets, and the equations to solve
 - `msfr.udf`: User-defined C++ functions for on-line postprocessing and model setup
 - `msfr.oudf`: User-defined [!ac](OCCA) kernels for boundary conditions and source terms
+- `msfr.usr`: User-defined Fortran functions; these are used to apply the recycling boundary condition.
+  Long term, eventually all Nek5000 capabilities will be ported to NekRS, and this fortran file would not be necessary.

 A detailed description of all of the available parameters, settings, and use cases for these input files is available on the